nuaaxc/nuaaxc.github.io/_pages/about.md

   <img src="https://nuaaxc.github.io/files/changxu.jpg?raw=true" alt="Photo" style="width: 450px;"/>
 </p>
 -->
-I am a postdoc at the University of Melbourne, working with [Prof Trevor Cohn](https://people.eng.unimelb.edu.au/tcohn/) and [Assoc Prof Benjamin Rubinstein](https://www.bipr.net/) on Adversarial Learning for NLP (e.g., understanding vulnerabilities of NLP systems).
+I am a postdoc at the University of Melbourne, working with Prof [Trevor Cohn](https://people.eng.unimelb.edu.au/tcohn/) and Assoc Prof [Benjamin Rubinstein](https://www.bipr.net/) on Adversarial Learning for NLP (e.g., understanding vulnerabilities of NLP systems).

-* Prior to joining UoM, I was a postdoc at CSIRO, working with [Dr. Cecile Paris] (https://people.csiro.au/P/C/Cecile-Paris).
-I obtained PhD in Computer Science from Nanyang Technological University in Singapore, under the supervision of Associate Professor [Jie Zhang](https://www.ntu.edu.sg/home/zhangj/).
+* Prior to joining UoM, I was a postdoc at CSIRO, working with Dr [Cecile Paris](https://people.csiro.au/P/C/Cecile-Paris).
+I obtained PhD in Computer Science from Nanyang Technological University in Singapore, under the supervision of Assoc Prof [Jie Zhang](https://www.ntu.edu.sg/home/zhangj/).
 Prior to that, I received M.E. from Chinese Academy of Sciences, and B.E. from Nanjing University of Aeronautics and Astronautics. [[Google Scholar](https://scholar.google.com/citations?user=9ZuvJaAAAAAJ&hl=en)]

 * My research interests lie in the general area of natural language processing, artificial intelligence, and cybersecurity, particularly in developing explainable and robust models for various NLP tasks, such as text classification and machine translation.
 I am also interested in machine learning and deep learning techniques applied to those tasks, such as probabilistic graphical models (e.g., MRFs, VAEs, GANs, etc.).